 a.
 Discuss the nociceptive mechanisms, including the postsynaptic receptors of the spinal neurons, transmitters, pathways and nuclei that are activated when the injury occurs.
 Also include in your answer the explanation for the sharp pain and the long lasting pain that you experience with this injury.

 Nociceptors are specialized peripheral sensory neurons that are activated by noxious stimuli.
 These nociceptors are the free nerve endings of primary sensory neurons.
 Upon tissue injury, in this case the stomping on the big toe, the noxious stimuli causes tissue damage.
-The damaged tissues in the big toe releases a host of substances including prostaglandins, bradykinins, substance P, ATP, acetylcholine, serotonin and …show more content…
+The damaged tissues in the big toe releases a host of substances including prostaglandins, bradykinins, substance P, ATP, acetylcholine, …show more content…